Dos Manos Peru Travel

 Yes, there are national flights.
 On March 13, 2021, the Government of Peru suspended COVID-19 testing requirements for domestic air travel.
 The only requirement for national flights is the signature of a sworn statement indicating that you do not have symptoms of COVID-19.

 Machu Picchu and the two-day Inca Trail opened on November 1, 2020.
 The classic 4-day Inca Trail hike re-opened on July 15, 2021.
+The Inca Trail can only accommodate half of its previous limit (about 250 hikers per day).

 Persons presenting symptoms of COVID-19 should dial the toll-free number 113, send a WhatsApp to +51-952-842-623, or send an email to firstname.lastname@example.org.
 Responses may be in Spanish only.